SpyNetGirl/MSEdgeFeatures/README.md

 The [GitHub action](https://github.com/HotCakeX/MSEdgeFeatures/blob/main/.github/workflows/Update.yml) runs every 12 hours.

 [Releases](https://github.com/HotCakeX/MSEdgeFeatures/releases) are published for each update automatically, giving an overview of what features were added and removed in each version.

+Make sure you select the ***Watch*** option at the top of this page to receive notifications on your GitHub and Email whenever a new version of Edge Canary is released.

 Continuing to improve the user experience of this repository.

 <img src="https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/Gifs/1pxRainbowLine.gif" width= "300000" alt="horizontal super thin rainbow RGB line">